SheatNoisette/VoltaireConnect/README.md

 # Important note

-This program can get you in trouble.
+This program can get you in trouble if used.
 I won't be responsible for any bad grades and/or expulsion from any intitutions/school.

 Use this at your own risk!